Utah Jazz

-Franchise history
+History

 1974–1979: Early years in New Orleans with Pete Maravich

 On June 7, 1974, the New Orleans Jazz were admitted as an expansion franchise into the National Basketball Association (NBA).
+The first owner of the team was an ownership group led by Sam Battistone.
 Team officials selected the name because of its definition in the dictionary: collective improvisation.
 The team began its inaugural season in New Orleans in the 1974–75 season.
+The team colors were purple, gold, and green.
 The team's first major move was to trade for star player Pete Maravich (who had played college basketball at LSU) from the Atlanta Hawks for two first-round draft picks, three second-round picks, and one third-round pick over the next three years.
-Although he was considered one of the most entertaining players in the league and won the scoring championship for the 1976–77 season with 31.1 points per game, the Jazz's best record while in New Orleans was 39–43 in the 1977–78 season.
-Maravich struggled with knee injuries from that season onward.

 Venue issues were a continual problem for the team while it was based in New Orleans.
 In the Jazz's first season, they played in the Municipal Auditorium and Loyola Field House, where the basketball court was raised so high that the NBA Players Association made the team put a net around the court to prevent players from falling off of the court and into the stands.
-Later, the Jazz played games in the cavernous Louisiana Superdome, but things were no better, because of high demand for the stadium, onerous lease terms, and Maravich's constant knee problems.
+Later, the Jazz played games in the cavernous Louisiana Superdome, but things were no better, because of high demand for the stadium, onerous lease terms, New Orleans' 11% amusement tax (highest in the nation), and Maravich's constant knee problems.
 They also faced the prospect of spending a whole month on the road each year because of New Orleans' Mardi Gras festivities, similar to the long road trip faced by the San Antonio Spurs each season during their city's rodeo.
-Years later, founding owner Sam Battistone claimed that there was no contingency plan in case the Jazz had ever qualified for the playoffs.
-However, the Superdome's manager at the time, Bill Curl, said that the stadium's management always submitted a list of potential playoff dates to the Jazz management, but these letters were never answered.

-The Jazz ultimately compiled a win–loss record of 161–249 (.393) in five seasons in New Orleans.
-After what turned out to be their final season in Louisiana, the Jazz were dealt a further humiliation when the Los Angeles Lakers selected Magic Johnson with the first overall pick in the 1979 NBA draft.
-The pick would have been the Jazz's had they not traded it to acquire Gail Goodrich two years earlier.
-Also, the Jazz had given up the rights to Moses Malone in order to regain one of the three first-round picks used for the Goodrich trade; the combination of Johnson and Malone blossoming into Hall of Famers and Goodrich's ineffective, injury-ruined few years in New Orleans made this transaction one of the most lopsided in NBA history.